Deschutes River

 The Nez Perce tribe named the river ‘Towarnehiooks’, which translates to ‘enemies’, because the Paiutes, a warring tribe, lived along it.
 The Lewis and Clark expedition recorded the name Towarnehiooks after their first encounter with the river in 1805 and then attempted to rename it to Clark River in 1806.
 The name didn’t stick, however.
 Early nineteenth-century French fur traders named the cascading river ‘Riviere des Chutes’, or ‘River of the Falls’.
 The present name, Deschutes, originates from this French name.

-QUESTIONS ABOUT THEDeschutes River
+QUESTIONS ABOUTDeschutes River Rafting

 Spoiler title